Krissibro/Elgatron3000/README.md

 # Elgatron3000 Discord Bot 🤖

-Elgatron3000 is a very cool and epic Discord bot designed to provide a mix of reminders and peer preasure to our server.
+Elgatron3000 is a very cool and epic Discord bot designed to provide a mix of reminders, peer pressure and some fun features for our server.

 ## Features 🌟